Renting

 The Residential Tenancies Act (RTA) sets the rules for rent increases, evictions, repairs and all other issues that affect tenants in Ontario.

 The City of Toronto has many bylaws (e.g. parking, noise, litter) that directly affect the residents of a neighbourhood.
-You can search through all of the City’s bylaws and read the City bylaw FAQ.
-You are responsible for knowing and abiding by the City’s bylaws.
+Search the City’s bylaws and read the City bylaw FAQ.

 Ontario Human Rights Code